Ifycode-extension/solve-js/README.md

 ## Pulling in new changes

 There'll be more tasks added along the way and in some cases minor fixes for the application.
 Make sure you add original repo as the upstream as instructed in the **setup instructions** section.
-You can always pull in changes from the upstream and merge into your created branch with these:
+You can always pull in changes from the upstream and merge into your created branch following these steps:
 * Switch to the main branch:
 ````
 git checkout main
 ````

-* Pull in a new tasks or changes to your local computer with:
+* Pull in new tasks or changes to your local computer with:
 ````
 git pull upstream main
 ````

-* Update your main branch on github with:
+* Also update your main branch on github with the new changes:
 ````
 git push origin main
 ````